Deltares/GEOLib/docs/dev/models/dsettlement.rst

 Add layer
 _________

-In order to add a layer in d-settlement it is required to first set the head lines and the boundaries.
+In order to add a layer in D-Settlement it is required to first set the head lines and the boundaries.

 Add boundary
 ............

 The only required input for adding a boundary is a list of points.
-The boundary needs to fullfill a number of requirements:
+The boundary needs to fulfill a number of requirements:

     - The list of points is required to range from the left side to the right side of the geometry.